AppTweak 4.0: New Multilingual Keyword Tool with Search Volume

 - Hints provided by Apple and Google.

-- The amount of keywords combined in key phrases.
+- The number of keywords combined in key phrases.

 - Keyword’s length.